Zum Zum: Criticism

 New York Times restaurant critic Craig Claiborne wrote about the food: "The Zum Zum's sausages, whether bauernwurst or a frankfurter, are well seasoned and with good texture.
 The sausage salad, on the other hand, is an interesting idea but disappointing in preparation.
 Like the restaurant's potato salad, it seems vitally lacking in ingredients that would elevate its character, chopped onion, for example, chopped pickle and more herbs such as parsley.
 It is too bland for one palate."

 When Zum Zum opened a restaurant in Harvard Square in Cambridge, Massachusetts, in 1969, The Harvard Crimson's restaurant critic Esther Dyson described its fare as follows: "Unless you like German food — about five different kinds of wursts — it's best to stick to the frankfurter with sauerkraut, a big juicy hotdog for 35 cents.
 The desserts, doughnuts, fruit salad, and apple crumbles, are also cheap and good.
 What Zum Zum does best is breakfast, the standard fare plus apple pancakes, although you have to eat it off pewter plates.
 A nice filling breakfast with assorted German jams and maple syrup will cost you just a dollar."
 Dyson also noted that the restaurant did not supply ketchup, "being strictly German," but instead had "china pots of mustard cutely labeled 'Das Sweet' and 'Das Hot'."

 In popular culture

 Zum Zum was mentioned in the 1974 Jobriath song "Scumbag," which in turn inspired a reference to "Zom Zom's" in the Gary Numan song "Down in the Park."

+Zum Zum is also referenced in the 2005 memoir written by Jeannette Walls called “The Glass Castle”.
+It’s revealed her older sister, Lori, worked there as a server.